jpomykala/jpomykala.github.io/_posts/2021-11-08-about-core-web-tools.md

 ## Why?

-There is a lot of great small utility apps in the web, and I think they are not getting enough attention.
+There are a lot of great small utility apps on the web, and I think they are not getting enough attention.
-I wanted to make the app easy to use, that's why there is no signups or tons of unnecessary stuff, just list of links with a small preview.
+I wanted to make the app easy to use, that's why there is no signup or tons of unnecessary stuff, just a list of links with small preview.

 ![Core Web Tools](/assets/2021-11-08/core-web-tools.png)